 You will need to put on a theatre gown and your wedding ring will be taped over.
-All other jewellery will need to be removed and sent home.
+All other jewellery will need to be removed and sent home and you will need to remove all nail polish.

 You will be commenced on anticoagulant medication, which is to prevent complications with your circulation by thinning your blood.
 This may occur before or after your operation depending on what your surgeon requests.
-Let your family know you will be away from the ward for approximately 3-4 hours.
+Let your family know you will be away from the ward for approximately 3-5 hours.